 The World Health Organization (WHO) lists bubonic plague as endemic in Madagascar.
 Bubonic plague is caused by the bite of an infected flea.
 Contraction of the disease is most common during wet season (October to February).

-An outbreak of pneumonic plague struck Madagascar in August 2017 resulting in at least 124 deaths.
-Pneumonic plague has spread to several regions, including Antananarivo and Tamatave (Toamasina).
+An outbreak of pneumonic plague struck Madagascar, detected in August 2018, is currently ongoing.
 Pneumonic plague is spread from person to person by respiratory droplets in the air.
 Affected persons experience flu-like symptoms.
 Early medical treatment is essential.
 Untreated pneumonic plague is always fatal.

 - Consult your doctor before travelling.